 In the section following this section the connection will be given in equation form.

 The upturned parabola in the upper left sub-panel represents height as a function of time, of an object that is thrown vertically upward.
-The object ascends, decelerated by a uniform force, and is then accelerated back down.
+There is a verticaly downward acting force.
+On the ascent the object is decelerated, followed by acceleration back down.

 The slider at the bottom of the diagram represents sweeping out variation.
 When the variation is at the value zero the trial trajectory coincides with the true trajectory.